Hawthorne – Buyers Agent’s Guide

 Are you looking to purchase a home or investment property in Hawthorne?
 As a Hawthorne Buyers Agent we’d be happy to help and have compiled the following suburb profile for your information.
 Best wishes with your Hawthorne property purchase!

 Hawthorne is an upscale, riverside suburb located 3km South East of the Brisbane CBD.
-Hawthorne is best known for its village charm, old cinemas, art galleries, bookshops and beautifully renovated Queenslander houses.
+The suburb is best known for its village charm, old cinemas, art galleries, bookshops and beautifully renovated Queenslander houses.
 Hawthorne is bordered by the suburbs of Bulimba, Balmoral, Morningside, Seven Hills and Norman Park.

 The population of Hawthorne in 2011 was around 4,700 and continues to grow.
 57% of households in Hawthorne are owner occupied and consistent predominantly of professional couples with children.